lloda/ra-ra/README.md

 * A rank conjunction as in J, with some limitations.
 * Iterators over slices (subarrays) of any rank.
 * A tensor index object, with some limitations.
-* Stencil operations.
 * Arbitrary types as array elements, or as scalar operands.
+* Many predefined array operations.
+Adding yours is trivial.
 * Lazy selection operators (e.g. pick from argument list according to index).
 Short-circuiting logical operators.
+* Stencil operations.
 * Partial compatibility with the STL.
-* Many predefined array operations.
-Adding yours is trivial.
-* etc.

 **ra-ra** has a manual (work in progress) maintained at `doc/ra-ra.texi`.
 You can view the manual online at [lloda.github.io/ra-ra](https://lloda.github.io/ra-ra).
 Please check it